 Although my entrepreneurship journey started while I was working my day job, it’s all still pretty new to me.
 Life as a business owner is certainly not easy.
 Not only may it take a little while to start earning income consistently, but you also have to have to work harder, be more dedicated and fiercely innovative.
 Bills don’t stop coming just because you don’t have a “reliable” source of income.
-Thank goodness, for savings and a supportive husband who is gainfully employed!
+Thank goodness, for savings and a supportive husband!

 In addition to working my businesses, the other thing I’ve started to do is search for money.
 Where, you ask?
 I’ll get into that in a bit, but first I’ll tell you why.

 One of my lifetime goals is to build a better, positive relationship with money.
 In relationship building, you nourish and handle with care.
 Part of that means not letting it slip away or sit unclaimed.

 Since I’ve started looking for cash, I’ve found the equivalent to about $182.50 per week.
 An extra $730 per month may not seem like much, but I think it’s a great start!

 If you’re curious as to where I found this money, keep reading…

 Cable and cell phone charges always consume a huge chunk of our income.
 Why?
 Because we crave entertainment, and I don’t know about you, but I’m totally over cable.
 In all honesty, I rarely use my iPhone to talk to people.
 I mainly use it for social media and internet trolling.
 I haven’t found a solution for reducing my cell phone charges yet (actually, I haven’t tried) but we cut cable service, and that saved us about $100 a month.